 Living with two males and two (male) cats, I wind up playing “What’s That Smell?” far more often than I like.
 Most of the time, I can trace the source of the stench back to one of the males.
 Most of the time… but sometimes the source is a nasty sink drain.
-Fortunately, smelly drains are easy to clean and, if you make a habit of it, you can keep that stink away for good.
+Fortunately, smelly drains are easy to clean and, if you make a habit of it, you can keep them odor-free.

 How To Clean Stinky Drains